praveek/launch.en/help/launch-reference/client-side-information/asynchronous-deployment.md

 ## Considerations to asynchronous deployment

 As described above, in synchronous deployments, the browser pauses parsing and rendering the page while the Launch library is loaded and executed.
 In asynchronous deployments, on the other hand, the browser continues parsing and rendering the page while the library loads.
-The variability of when the Launch library might finish loading in relation to page parsing and rendering must be taken into consideration.
+The variability of when the [!DNL Launch] library might finish loading in relation to page parsing and rendering must be taken into consideration.

-First, because the Launch library can finish loading before or after the bottom of the page has been parsed and executed, you should no longer call `_satellite.pageBottom()` from your page code (`_satellite` won't be available until after the library has loaded).
+First, because the [!DNL Launch] library can finish loading before or after the bottom of the page has been parsed and executed, you should no longer call `_satellite.pageBottom()` from your page code (`_satellite` won't be available until after the library has loaded).
 This is explained in [Loading the Launch embed code asynchronously](asynchronous-deployment.md#loading-the-launch-embed-code-asynchronously).

-Second, the Launch library can finish loading before or after the [`DOMContentLoaded`](https://developer.mozilla.org/en-US/docs/Web/Events/DOMContentLoaded) browser event (DOM Ready) has occurred.
+Second, the [!DNL Launch] library can finish loading before or after the [`DOMContentLoaded`](https://developer.mozilla.org/en-US/docs/Web/Events/DOMContentLoaded) browser event (DOM Ready) has occurred.

-Because of these two points, it's worth demonstrating how the [Library Loaded](../../extension-reference/web/core-extension/overview.md#library-loaded-page-top), [Page Bottom](../../extension-reference/web/core-extension/overview.md#page-bottom), [DOM Ready](../../extension-reference/web/core-extension/overview.md#page-bottom), and [Window Loaded](../../extension-reference/web/core-extension/overview.md#window-loaded) event types from the Core extension function when loading a Launch library asynchronously.
+Because of these two points, it's worth demonstrating how the [Library Loaded](../../extension-reference/web/core-extension/overview.md#library-loaded-page-top), [Page Bottom](../../extension-reference/web/core-extension/overview.md#page-bottom), [DOM Ready](../../extension-reference/web/core-extension/overview.md#page-bottom), and [Window Loaded](../../extension-reference/web/core-extension/overview.md#window-loaded) event types from the Core extension function when loading a [!DNL Launch] library asynchronously.

 Let's assume your Launch property contains the following four rules: